Donny-ai/Pharmaceutical-Research/README.md

 ![Marketing Image 4](Output/marketing13.png)
 ______
 ## Summaries of Pubmed Research on Adderall
+Using T5 I generated summaries of each page for both research papers.
 ### Key Takeaways:
 * Online pharmacies offering adderrall are fraught with illegitimacy
 * Most illegitimate online pharmacies offering adderall experience low traffic, and the majority of them provide at least some warnings, precautions, and drug information.